Bhattacharya-Lab/QDeep/README.md

 $ cd setup
 $ python setup.py install
 ```
-6. Go to the directory where you download QDeep and configure by typing
+6. Go to the directory where you download QDeep and configure by typing:
 ```
 $ cd QDeep
 $ python configure.py